python/devguide/getting-started/getting-help.rst

 .. warning::

   This is no longer actively monitored by core devs.
-Consider asking your questions on Discourse or on the `python-dev`_ mailing list.
+  Consider asking your questions in the relevant `Discourse`_ category instead.

 .. _Zulip: https://python.zulipchat.com